-The original case-control study (814 subjects) was performed on total leukocyte DNA isolated using the PureGene system (Gentra Systems, Inc.) and quantified using PicoGreen staining (Molecular Probes, Eugene, OR).
-Tagging SNPs (tSNPs) were genotyped at the University of Hawaii Cancer Center on the Illumina GoldenGate platform (high-throughput genotyping on universal bead arrays).
-SNP Genotyping of DNA from men with a CMD and men without a CMD was performed on the same platform.
-The longevity study included 2,900 men who were genotyped using TaqMan® reagents (purchased from Applied Biosystems, Thermo Fisher Scientific) for PCR amplification under standard conditions with AmpliTag Gold® DNA polymerase (Perkin-Elmer Corp.).
-PCR products were detected by TaqMan® assay, using a 6-FAM-labeled FRET probe for one allele and a VIC-labeled probe for the other allele, with minor groove binding (MGB) quenchers to enhance assay signal.
+Our original case-control studies (814 subjects) and subjects in the current longitudinal study were performed using total leukocyte DNA isolated using the PureGene system (Gentra Systems, Inc.) and quantified using PicoGreen staining (Molecular Probes, Eugene, OR).
+Tagging SNPs (tSNPs) were genotyped at the University of Hawaii Cancer Center on the Illumina GoldenGate platform (high-throughput SNP genotyping on universal bead arrays).
+Genotyping of DNA was performed on the same platform.
+The longevity study included 2,900 subjects that were genotyped using TagMan® reagents (purchased from Applied Biosystems, Thermo Fisher Scientific) for PCR amplification under standard conditions with AmpliTaq Gold® DNA polymerase (Perkin-Elmer Corp.).
+PCR products were detected by TaqMan[®] assay, using a 6-FAM-labeled FRET probe for one allele and a VIClabelled probe for the other allele, with minor groove binding (MGB) quenchers to enhance assay signal.
 PCR products were measured using a QuantStudio 12K Flex system.
-Genotype data were managed through an integrated database sample management-data processing system of proven accuracy.
+Genotype data were managed through an database sample management-data integrated processing system of proven accuracy.
 All positive controls on each genotyping plate were evaluated for consistency.
 SNP call rates exceeded 98%.

 We implemented a series of quality control checks based on the Illumina metrics.
-For inclusion of data for a SNP its call rate had to exceed 0.95 and the Hardy-Weinberg equilibrium p-value needed to be >0.01.
+For inclusion of data for a SNP its call rate had to exceed 0.95 and the Hardy-Weinberg equilibrium p value needed to be > 0.01.